Due Process Procedures and Grievance Procedures Policy

 Grievance Procedures are utilized in situations in which a Psychology Intern raises a concern about a supervisor or other Training Committee member, trainee, or any aspect of the Psychology Internship.
 Interns who pursue grievances in good faith will not experience any adverse professional consequences.
 For situations in which an Intern raises a grievance about a supervisor, staff member, trainee, or the Psychology Internship, the following steps will be taken:

 As a first step, the Intern should raise the issue as soon as feasible with the involved supervisor, staff member, other trainee, or the Training Director in an effort to resolve the problem informally.
 This is in keeping with the APA ethical code.

-The Training Director or alternative Training Faculty, if appropriate, will document the process and outcome of the meeting.
-The Intern and the individual being grieved will be asked to report back to the Training Director or alternative Training Faculty member in writing within 10 working days regarding whether the issue has been adequately resolved.
+The Training Director or alternative Training Committee, if appropriate, will document the process and outcome of the meeting.
+The Intern and the individual being grieved will be asked to report back to the Training Director or alternative Training Committee member in writing within 10 working days regarding whether the issue has been adequately resolved.

-If the plan of action fails, the Training Director or alternative Training Faculty member will convene a review panel consisting of the Training Director or alternative Training Faculty and at least two other members of the training faculty within 10 working days.
-The Intern may request a specific member of the Training Faculty to serve on the review panel.
+If the plan of action fails, the Training Director or alternative Training Committee member will convene a review panel consisting of the Training Director or alternative Training Committee and at least two other members of the training faculty within 10 working days.
+The Intern may request a specific member of the Training Committee to serve on the review panel.
 The review panel will review all written materials and have an opportunity to interview the parties involved or any other individuals with relevant information.
 The review panel has final discretion regarding outcome.

 If the review panel determines that a grievance against a staff member cannot be resolved internally or is not appropriate to be resolved internally, then the issue will be turned over to the Human Resources in order to initiate the agency’s due process procedures.